 - Provide personal documentation, including your U.S. citizenship or work-authorization immigration status, age, identity and evidence of a legal name change (if applicable).

-Once your application has been approved, you should receive your new number within 10 to 14 business days.
+If your application is approved, you should receive your new number within 10 to 14 business days.

 What should you do after changing your Social Security number?

-Once you receive your new Social Security number, you should notify banks, credit card companies and other lenders of your new number so they can attach it to your accounts and associate all future payments with that number.
-Additionally, you should inform the three major credit bureaus — Equifax, TransUnion and Experian.
+Once you receive your new Social Security number, you should notify banks, credit card companies and other lenders so they can update your accounts and associate all future payments with that number.
+Additionally, you should inform the three major credit bureaus: Equifax, Experian and TransUnion.

 It’s also a good idea to keep an eye on your credit report to make sure it’s accurate and up to date (whether you get a new Social Security number or not).
-Bruce McClary, vice president of communications at the National Foundation for Credit Counseling, notes that if information is missing or incorrect, it could impact your credit score.
+Credit reporting errors, like an incorrect or outdated SSN, may negatively affect your credit score.

-Another thing to consider if you get a new Social Security number: You’ll have to update your information with any individual or company that uses your number, including your employer, insurance companies and even your state DMV.
+When you get a new SSN, you should also update your information with any individual or company that uses your number, including your employer, insurance companies and even your state’s Department of Motor Vehicles.

 Is it a good idea to get a new Social Security number?

-The SSA has a high bar for issuing new Social Security numbers, so if you can meet their criteria (more on this below), you likely have a good reason.
+The SSA has a high bar for issuing new Social Security numbers, so if you can meet their criteria, you likely have a good reason.

-That said, there are scams out there that could get you into more trouble.
-For example, if you have poor credit, you may have seen credit repair companies promising to provide you with a credit privacy number (CPN), which, like a Social Security number, can be used to apply for credit.
-These numbers are often stolen.
+That said, some credit scams could get you into trouble.
+If you have poor credit, you may have seen credit repair companies promising to provide you with a credit privacy number (CPN) so you don’t have to use your SSN.
+These numbers are often stolen, and they’re illegal to use.